 The migration administrator or customer is responsible for providing the CS 1000 database.rec binary file used for FKL migration.
-The file is obtained by performing a backup of the CS 1000 data prior to migration activities.
-Performing Overlay 43 EDD will initiate the process and create the backup file when complete.
+The file is obtained by performing a backup of the CS 1000 data before migration activities.
+Performing Overlay 43 EDD initiates the process and create the backup file when complete.

 The file is saved to the directory location /u/db/database.rec.
-The file can be retrieved through an FTP connection or by using a removable media (flash drive) device.
+The file can be retrieved through an FTP connection or using a removable media (flash drive) device.

-The migration administrator is provided the database.rec file and places it on to the computer running ProVision and the Nortel Migration Tool (NMT).
+The migration administrator is provided with the database.rec file and placed on to the computer running ProVision and the Nortel Migration Tool (NMT).
 The recommended location is: C:\ProgramData\Avaya\ProVision.
-The migration administrator runs the remaining steps related to migration preparation, retrieving set and system data using ProVision, as described.
+The migration administrator runs the remaining steps related to migration preparation, retrieving set, and system data using ProVision, as described.
 During the migration process, the NMT tool converts CS 1000 data into Communication Manager and System Manager table data.
-Any associated FKL data is stored in the target System Manager sip user buttons table for each endpoint with what will now be button label data.
+Any associated FKL data is stored in the target System Manager sip user buttons table for each endpoint with button label data.